Welcome to my website!

 If you think about it, these intelligent pathways can form any type of state machine or computer program.
 Pathways can form for-loops, while-loops, procedures, recursive functions, multiple tasks, simultaneous tasks, complex if-then statements, and combinations of operations.
 It can also reference other pathways in memory.
 Data in pathways are also changeable, whereby data can be deleted, added or modified as the robot learns from the environment.

 The robot learns information in terms of a bootstrapping process, whereby data is built on top of each other.
 First the robot has to go to elementary school, then intermediate school, then high school, and finally, college.
 Every single Artificial Intelligence subject matter, like decision making, planning, natural language processing (NLP), recursive planning, hierarchical planning, generating common sense knowledge, induction/deduction, predicting the future, physical motor skills, speech, language understanding, and so forth will be learned in school.
 There are no human programmers writing codes in the robot's brain regarding any of the subject matters mentioned above, such as NLP or decision making.
 This robot learns all of lifes' skill by going to school and interacting with the environment.
-Things like walking or climbing stairs is learned by teachers.
+Basic fundamental skills like walking or climbing stairs is learned by teachers.
 No programmers are needed to write codes to make the robot walk or climb stairs.

 Now, let's look at how the robot's brain works.
 It senses information from the environment called the current pathway.
 Next, it finds a similar match to said current pathway in memory.
 The pathways found in memory are not necessarily based on the robot's 5 senses, but primarily on the robot's thoughts (called activated thoughts).
 For example, if the robot is thinking of cooking a hamburger, his brain will find pathways to cook hamburger, and not pathways based on what he is currently seeing or sensing from the environment.
 Next, the robot's brain will predict the future for each intelligent pathway found in memory and rank them.
 The optimal pathway will be the pathway it will select to take action.
 These functions repeat itself every second the robot is alive.
 It allows the robot's brain to correct itself based on the current environment.
 For example, if the robot is riding a bike and a rock jams the front wheel, the robot will take "split second" action to avoid any physical harm.
 That's why it has to constantly update itself every second to find the best course of action.
 The purpose of the robot is to select pathways in memory that will lead to pleasure and avoid pathways in memory that will lead to pain.